Prottasha19/pr-design-flow/README.md

-# Place Route Design Flow
+# Place and Route Design Flow

 The physical design is developed for a small single-core RISC-V SoC called PULPino.